 jim is dead

-Happily for Tulsa burger eaters, it was discovered as the discussion ensued that Ron took his big grill elsewhere, leaving the tiny little storefront on 15th Street because it was too small and too old.
+Happily for Tulsa burger eaters, it was discovered in the ensuing discussion that Ron took his big grill elsewhere, leaving the tiny little storefront on 15th Street because it was too small and too old.
 Ron's thrives and Tulsans breathe easier.

 He was dear to many of us, even with all of his eccentricities, the breaking waves of a profound mental illness that he tried to strongarm into remission.
 We were gardening on the day his disease first stood up and looked me in the eye.
-Sitting in the back drive, transplanting seedlings and moving them to the hoophouse, we were lazily planning the dinners we'd have midsummer when the eggplant and squash and onions and tomatoes and basil were in their full and fragrant glory.
+Sitting in the back drive, transplanting seedlings and moving them to the hoophouse, we were lazily planning the dinners we'd have midsummer when the eggplant and squash, onions, tomatoes, and basil were in their full and fragrant glory.
 Jim was, as I am, a fan of ratatouille put together from vegetables minutes from the garden.
 We worked and laughed and talked of gardening and AA and wilderness lands, politics and God, food and how it feels to find a love that's true.

 In the midst of it all, Jim stopped, looked up and said "Yes, I understand and I will."
 What?
 A mourning dove sitting on the roof of the house had directly spoken to Jim.
 I missed the avian communique and dismissed it as a new agey spiritual kind of thing.
 We were all spiritual seekers in the mid-'90s, and anything was possible, maybe even a verbal dove.